Table of Contents

 - A new third dimension: social support.

-Strong social support can serve as a stress buffer and compensate high workloads.
+Strong social support can serve as a stress buffer and compensate for high workloads.

 Model of occupational gratification crises